fimad/prometheus-haskell/CONTRIUBING.md

     expose information from GHC's runtime system.

-  - wai-middleware-prometheus - This library provides WAI middleware that allows for easy integration of prometheus into
+  - wai-middleware-prometheus - This library provides WAI middleware that allows for easy integration of the prometheus client library into existing WAI apps.

 ## Development Environment Setup